 - The official application launched during the Flint Convening on August 4.
-Applications are due on October 5, grant recipients will be announced in late November and have until April 1, 2022 to secure their final match commitment.
+Applications were due on October 5, grant recipients were announced in early November and each community has until April 1, 2022 to secure their final match commitment.

 What is a Service Year Impact Community?